Schoenus (plant): Description

 Similar to other sedges (plants in family Cyperaceae), Schoenus are graminoid (grass-like) monocotyledonous flowering plants.
 Most species of Schoenus usually grow in clumps, but a few species are more spreading in growth form.
 The flowering stems (culms) of Schoenus are usually round (terete), but there are some species with angular (e.g. Schoenus quadrangularis) or flat (e.g. Schoenus complanatus) culms.
 Leaves of Schoenus are serrate, basal and usually well-developed, but there are some species with leaves reduced to a sheath (e.g. Schoenus gracillimus).
 Several species are hairy (e.g. Schoenus neovillosus), but in this genus it is not common to have hairs.

 Schoenus species

-As of April 2025, the Plants of the World Online indicates there are 157 species of Schoenus; however, this does not take into account several taxonomic changes made since 2020 (see sections below).
+As of April 2025, the Plants of the World Online database indicates there are 155 species of Schoenus (including hybrids).